-Pharmacokinetic (PK) parameters of subcutaneously administered XEMBIFY were evaluated in subjects with primary immunodeficiency (PI) during a clinical trial. [see Clinical Studies (14)] Subjects were treated intravenously with a comparator product [GAMUNEX-C®, immune globulin injection (human), 10% caprylate/chromatography purified] during a 3-4 months run-in period prior to IV PK profiling in 50 subjects, and then 49 subjects switched to weekly subcutaneous infusions of XEMBIFY for 24 weeks at 137% of the intravenous dose with PK profiling at SC Week #13-14.
+Pharmacokinetic (PK) parameters of subcutaneously administered XEMBIFY were evaluated in patients with primary immunodeficiency (PI) during a clinical trial in North America. [see Clinical Studies (14)] Patients were treated intravenously with a comparator product [GAMUNEX®-C, immune globulin injection (human), 10% caprylate/chromatography purified] during a 3-4 months run-in period prior to IV PK profiling in 50 patients, and then 49 patients switched to weekly subcutaneous infusions of XEMBIFY for 24 weeks at 137% of the intravenous dose with PK profiling at SC Week #13-14.
 A comparison of the area under the curve (AUC) for subcutaneous versus intravenous infusion was performed.

-At this dose adjustment, the geometric least-squares means ratio of the AUC for subcutaneous XEMBIFY versus IV administration of GAMUNEX-C was 104% (90% CI: 100%-107%).
-The peak IqG level occurred at a mean of 76 hours after subcutaneous XEMBIFY administration.
+At the 137% dose adjustment, the geometric least-squares means ratio of the AUC for subcutaneous XEMBIFY versus IV administration of GAMUNEX-C was 104% (90% CI: 100%-107%).
+The peak IgG level occurred at a mean of 76 hours after subcutaneous XEMBIFY administration.
 The average mean IgG trough level at steady state was higher with XEMBIFY (1245 mg/dL) compared with IV GAMUNEX-C (957 mg/dL) (average mean trough ratio SC/IV of 1.3).
-PK parameters of XEMBIFY are summarized in Table 4.
-PK parameters did not significantly differ between age groups (Table 5).
+PK parameters of XEMBIFY compared to IV GAMUNEX-C are summarized in Table 6.
+PK parameters did not significantly differ between age groups (Table 7).